upcmd/updocs-content/usage/config_yml.md

 Please ref to:  [CLI command line args](../../usage/cli_args) for details

+* Timeout: This is the default setting of the timeout value(milli seconds) for shell func

+For every shell command call, if there is no explicit timeout setting, it will use the default value of 1 hour, or you can override this in your config settings

 * ConfigDir: This is the default directory preferred to save your upconfig.yml

 You could simply make default to current directory, so that you could have a project based configuration, or you could use a global config, eg: ~/.up/upconfig.yml for all projects